-How will global warming effect the health of city dwellers?
+How will global warming affect the health of city dwellers?

 Climate change has important implications on the future health and wellbeing of people living in our largest cities.